Ivalice: Setting overview

 In the world's fictional chronology, Final Fantasy XII is the earliest entry, taking place in a time of advanced magic and technology where Humes (humans) shared the world with other species.
 These included Moogles, and Ivalice-specific species including the rabbit-like Viera and Nou Mu, the reptilian Bangaa, and the pig-like Seeq.
 Three titles are stated to directly follow Final Fantasy XII.
 They are the direct sequel Final Fantasy XII: Revenant Wings (2007) which features a light-hearted adventure with the same cast, the spin-off Final Fantasy Tactics A2: Grimoire of the Rift (2007) which has characters appearing as allies, and Fortress which followed the cast of XII facing a new threat.

 Following the era of Final Fantasy XII, an unspecified catastrophe strikes Ivalice, wiping out almost all of the non-Hume species and knocking back technology to a pre-industrial level.
 Final Fantasy Tactics is set within a kingdom called Ivalice, which is in the midst of a war.
 While Vagrant Story is considered part of the Ivalice setting and placed in some future time after Tactics, it was later revealed that references to the Ivalice setting within the game were originally intended as fan service.
 The mobile titles Crystal Defenders and Tactics S uses the Tactics A2 version of Ivalice as a backdrop for their gameplay and art design.
-The original Ivalice is featured in a crossover with Final Fantasy XIV (2013) in a campaign dubbed "Return to Ivalice", including characters from XII and Tactics.
-An alternate Ivalice, an imaginary world born from emotions, was the main setting of Final Fantasy Tactics Advance (2004).
+An alternate Ivalice, an imaginary world born from emotions, was the main setting of Final Fantasy Tactics Advance (2003).
+A different version of Ivalice is featured in a crossover with Final Fantasy XIV (2013) in a campaign dubbed "Return to Ivalice"; the storyline included characters based on those from XII and Tactics.